pocketnest/PocketnestSDK-Android/README.md

 android {
     defaultConfig {
         manifestPlaceholders = [
-            pocketnestScheme: "myssoredirect",  // can be any string ]
+            pocketnestScheme: "myssoredirect",  // can be any string and it is required ]
     }
 }